 2. Restricted groups

-A restricted group might be the staff from a specific partner company or customer.
-At the point of download you already know who they are.
+A restricted group might be the staff from a specific partner company or a customer.
+At the point of download you already know who the app users will be.

 3. Your internal staff